Ask Financer

 Your mortgage payment is just the beginning:

-• Property taxes average 1.1% of home value nationally, adding roughly $4,400 annually ($367 monthly) for a $400,000 home, though this varies dramatically by location.
+• Property taxes average about 0.89% of home value nationally, adding roughly $3,560 annually ($297 monthly) for a $400,000 home, though this varies dramatically by location.
+New Jersey homeowners pay over 2.2%, while Hawaii pays just 0.27%.

-• Don't forget ongoing maintenance costs, which typically run 1-3% of your home's value annually - that's $4,000 to $12,000 per year for a $400,000 property.
+• Don't forget ongoing maintenance costs, which typically run 1% to 3% of your home's value annually.
+That's $4,000 to $12,000 per year for a $400,000 property.

 • HOA fees, utilities, and moving costs also factor into your budget.

-These additional expenses mean your true housing costs often exceed your mortgage payment by $1,000 or more monthly.
+These additional expenses mean your true housing costs often exceed your mortgage payment by $800 or more monthly.
 Factor these into your income calculations to avoid becoming house-poor after closing.

 Regional Variations And Market Realities

-Income requirements vary significantly by location due to different property tax rates, insurance costs, and local lending standards.
+Income requirements vary by location due to different property tax rates, insurance costs, and local lending standards.

 Coastal areas with high insurance costs due to hurricane or earthquake risk add thousands more to annual expenses.
+Over 54% of U.S. homeowners reported their insurance premiums increased in the past year.

 Many buyers are also considering alternative strategies like house hacking, where they buy a duplex and rent out one unit, or exploring emerging markets where $400,000 buys more house and property taxes are lower.